 Comparing the key signatures is an important step in verifying the identities of one's contacts, but it cannot be done using Murmeli message sequences because that wouldn't provide any reliable verification.
 Instead, a separate channel has to be used, such as a telephone call, to exchange the key signature words.

 This scenario covers the notification messages send between trusted friends (after key verification has taken place) to inform each other that they are online.
 When one user comes online, the Murmeli client attempts to send a notification to each of its trusted friends.
-This includes a hash of the user's profile information.

 This is the case when a user wants to send a message to one of their contacts, and luckily that contact is currently online.
 This means that the message can be sent directly.
 The recipient doesn't need to answer, so the sequence has only one message.